 Developers can control the appearance and behaviors of a toolbar using a rich set of APIs.

-The React Toolbar component is shipped with several built-in themes: Material, Bootstrap, Fabric (Office 365), and high contrast.
+The React Toolbar component is shipped with several built-in themes: Material, Bootstrap, Fabric (Office 365), Tailwind CSS, and High Contrast.

 Users can customize any one of these built-in themes or create new themes by either simply overriding SASS variables or using our Theme Studio application.